 What better way to welcome the first day of Spring?!

 Rosemary Lavender Cake

 - 3 cups cake flour, sifted

 - 1 3/4 cups sugar

 - 1 tablespoon + 1 teaspoon baking powder

 - 3-4 springs of fresh rosemary (optional)

 - 3-4 sprigs of fresh lavender (optional)

 *If you do not have cake flour just lying around you can use all purpose flour.
-Cake flour is obviously better…but this works too.
+Cake flour is better…but this works too.
 1 cup of cake flour = 1 cup of all purpose flour – 2 TBS.